 Timain 4-Stage Water Filter Straw (2-Pack) Review 2026

 The Timain straw is an incredible value for basic backcountry and emergency water filtration.
-At $7 per straw, there's no excuse not to carry one.
+At such a low per-straw cost, there's no excuse not to carry one.
 Just don't rely on it for virus removal.

 Overview

-At $14.23 for two filter straws — just $7.12 each — the Timain 4-Stage Water Filter Straw is the cheapest survival water filtration we have tested.
-For the price of a fast-food meal, you get a 0.1-micron ultrafiltration membrane that removes 99.9999% of bacteria and 99.99% of protozoa.
+At its ultra-low 2-pack price — just a few dollars per straw — the Timain 4-Stage Water Filter Straw is the cheapest survival water filtration we have tested.
+For less than the price of a fast-food meal per straw, you get a 0.1-micron ultrafiltration membrane that removes 99.9999% of bacteria and 99.99% of protozoa.
 Each straw weighs just 2.1 ounces and measures under 8 inches, making it lighter than a granola bar and shorter than a pencil.
 There is simply no excuse not to carry one on every outdoor trip.

 What sets the Timain apart from single-stage straws is its 4-stage filtration system.
 Water passes through PP cotton pre-filtration, coconut shell activated carbon (for taste and chlorine), PP fiber filtration, and finally the 0.1-micron UF membrane.
 The carbon stage is a meaningful addition — it means the water actually tastes clean, not just looks clean.
 Many cheaper straws skip the carbon stage, resulting in safe but unpleasant-tasting water.